 Since the prototype is easy to modify and doesn’t have any code, it perfectly fits the Agile methodology.
 Think of it as a sketch or draft towards the launch of a first functioning product onto the market.
-There is a variety of tools on the market that allow you to test the design, prototype and see how your product comes life.
+There is a variety of tools on the market that allow you to test the design, prototype, and see how your product comes to life.

 A prototype tests the user experience while the MVP tests both the user experience on a larger level and the market itself.
-This build up towards the final product allows to make improvements faster and avoid changes once the product has been launched.
+This build-up towards the final product allows to make improvements faster and avoid changes once the product has been launched.